vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

    int d;
 };
 ```

-What would you expect this to output:
+- What would you expect this to output:
 ```
 Bottom bottom(1,2,3,4);
 printf("%d %d %d %d %d\n", bottom.Left::a, bottom.Right::a,
    bottom.b, bottom.c, bottom.d);
 ```
-You would probably get
+- You would probably get
 ```
 -1 -1 2 3 4
 ```
-Why?
-If you trace the execution of the constructors, you will find
+- I know you were expecting different.
+But if you trace the execution of the constructors, you will find
 ```
 Top::Top()
 Left::Left(1,2)
 Right::Right(1,3)
 Bottom::Bottom(1,2,3,4)
 ```
-As explained above, the compiler has inserted a call to the default constructor in Bottom, before the execution of the other constructors.
-Then when Left tries to call its superconstructor (Top), we find that Top has already been initialised and the constructor does not get invoked.
+- As explained above, the compiler has inserted a call to the default constructor in `Bottom`, before the execution of the other constructors.
+Then when Left tries to call its base class constructor(`Top`), we find that `Top` has already been initialised and the constructor does not get invoked.

-To avoid this situation, you should explicitly call the constructor of your virtual base(s):
+- To avoid this situation, you should explicitly call the constructor of your virtual base(s):
 ```
 Bottom(int _a, int _b, int _c, int _d): Top(_a), Left(_a,_b), Right(_a,_c)
 {
    d = _d;
 }
 ```
 ### Pointer Equivalence
 Once again assuming the same (virtual) class hierarchy, would you expect this to print “Equal”?
 ```